Sony A8G/AG8 OLED TV review

-The result is a TV that’s different in both form and function from the TVs that LG produces - and cost a bit more - and are therefore worth looking at in more detail.
+The result is a TV that’s different in both form, function and price from the TVs that LG produces, and are therefore worth looking at in more detail.

 That leads us to the Sony A8G OLED (Sony AG8 if you’re in the UK and Europe) that takes an LG OLED panel and infuses it with Sony’s X1 Extreme Processor and Android TV Oreo with Google Assistant built into the TV itself.

-Sure, it’s slightly more expensive than the lower-cost LG B9 OLED and LG C9 OLED, but if you want the best upscaling, motion processing and picture customization options, you’ll want to take a good look at the Sony A8G/AG8 OLED.
+Sure, it’s slightly more expensive than the lower-cost LG B9 OLED and LG C9 OLED, but if you want the best upscaling, motion processing and picture customization options, look no further than the Sony A8G/AG8 OLED.

 Price and release date